The Contemporary Prague Art Scene

-Unlike most cities which have a defined art street or neighborhood, in Prague, galleries are spread out and almost completely located outside the typical tourist areas.
-Here are four that you should definitely check out while you are here:
+Prague is unlike most cities which have a defined art street neighborhood.
+Here the galleries are spread out and almost all are completely located outside the typical tourist areas.
+Here are four that you should definitely check out:

 Jiri Svestka Gallery